Internal Parasites - Worms

 There are two types of worms that infect chickens: Roundworms and Flatworms.

-Roundworms are the most common parasitic worms that effect your chickens and some of these worms can do significant damage if not controlled.
-They are:
+Roundworms are the most common parasitic worms that affect your chickens and some of these worms can do significant damage if not controlled.

 Cecal Worms: Small worms that are found in the ceca.
 Although they are quite common, they rarely cause serious problems.